Costa6Vincent/Maze-Game/README.md

 Access with F1
 "kill" makes npcs disappear
 "revive" brings back the npcs
-"coin" resetes coin value to random
+"coin" resets coin value to random
 "reset" resets the board to original state